-Your DWC team will work with our in-country partner Mar a Mar just outside the small town of Siquirres.
+Your DWC team will be working with Mar a Mar, our local partner just outside the small town of Siquirres.
+This community-focused project provides the opportunity to contribute to meaningful work while engaging with the local culture.

 Right from the region you can view Turrialba Volcano, the Atlantic sea and the Talamanca mountains.
 Take a guided hike through the dense jungle of nearby National Park Barbilla.
 This is a 29,500 acre protected forest on the Caribbean side of the Talamanca Mountains.
 The park is the home of the second-largest indigenous group in Costa Rica, the Cabécar.
 This area is ecologically rich and important as a water source for rare (and even endangered) species including three-toed sloths, jaguars, ocelots, pumas, tapirs, toucans and countless other bird species.
 There is an optional add-on for this trip: trekking the Mar-a Mar trail with the team.
 You can discuss this option with your team leader.